actuarial-science/actuarial-science.github.io/_posts/2016-03-20-Introduction-to-copulas.md

 *"The marginal cumulative distributions are the inputs to the copula functions.
 These are essentially uniform distributions for each of the marginal variables."*

 What does this second sentence mean?
-Let's start with a univariate normal distribution.
+Let's start with a univariate distribution.
 Suppose we generate a bunch of normal random variables and plot the histogram.

 ``` r
 x1 <- rnorm(10000)